300 Level English

 M. Cárdenas

 “I’ll melt my brain into invention, / Coin new conceits, and hang my richest words / As polished jewels in their bounteous ears.”
-(Ben Jonson, Every Man Out of His Humour, Induction.204–6)
+(Ben Jonson, Every Man Out of His Humour)

-This promise, delivered in the year 1599 to a rowdy audience of London playgoers, defiantly and only somewhat comically envisions an English public of “attentive auditors” who have “come to feed their understanding parts.”
-Such intellectual bravado is hardly imaginable without the developments of the sixteenth century, when an island nation whose fortunes turned on sheep (and bad weather for the Spaniards in 1588) seemed to experience their renaissance at last—albeit two hundred years after the Italians.
+This promise, delivered in the year 1599 to a rowdy audience of London playgoers, comically but defiantly envisions an English public of “attentive auditors” who have “come to feed their understanding parts.”
+Jonson’s intellectual bravado here is hardly imaginable without the developments of the sixteenth century, when an island nation whose fortunes turned on sheep seemed to experience their renaissance at last—albeit nearly two hundred years after the Italians.
 In this section of ENGL 336 we will explore the self-conscious invention of English literature according to the opposing definitions this word held at the turn of the century: to find and collect what already exists (OED 1), and to contrive or create something new altogether (OED 3).
-The course examines how English writers drew upon and developed existing poetic forms and genres like pastoral, love sonnets, and epic, and how they convinced themselves that what they wrote was itself newly worthy of memory and imitation.
+The course examines how English writers drew upon and developed existing poetic forms and genres like pastoral, love sonnets, and epic, and how they convinced themselves that what they wrote was itself worthy of memory and imitation.
 In this survey, we will consider chiefly poetry, with selections of prose and drama.
 Our thematic questions will be guided by the central literary preoccupations of the late sixteenth century: how can we perform our genuine selves?
 What does love do to people?
 Is it more important to know what is right, or to do what is right?
-We will encounter influential attempted answers to these questions by writers like Thomas Wyatt, Thomas More, Philip Sidney, Francis Bacon, and especially Christopher Marlowe, Edmund Spenser, and William Shakespeare.
-Through a mix of lecture, class discussion, and written assignments, students will thus become familiar with a defining moment of self-discovery in English literary history.
+We will encounter influential attempted answers to these questions by writers like Thomas More, Philip Sidney, Francis Bacon, and especially Christopher Marlowe, Edmund Spenser, and William Shakespeare.
+Through a mix of lecture, class discussion, and written assignments, students will become familiar with a defining moment of self-discovery in English literary history.

 P. Sinnema